First-Generation Loteria Card Set

-For this project I was challenged to create a set of Loteria cards using only AI.
-The ones displayed are my four favorite ones.
-They are the most successful ones that represent being a first generation student.
-I learned how to overcome obstacles that come along with using Ai.
-For example generating issues, malformations, and misinterpretations.
-It has helped me create descriptive and clear prompts as well as how to use AI as another design tool.
+For this project, I was tasked with creating a set of Lotería cards using only AI.
+I completed a full deck of 54 cards, with the ones displayed being my four favorites.
+These are the most successful designs, representing the experience of being a first-generation student.
+I learned how to overcome obstacles that come with using AI, such as generation issues, malformations, and misinterpretations.
+This process helped me develop more descriptive and intentional prompts, as well as learn how to use AI as an additional design tool.

 Why First-Generation?